quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Security Considerations

-The security of this version negotiation mechanism relies on the authenticity of the handshake version information exchanged during the handshake.
+The security of this version negotiation mechanism relies on the authenticity of the Version Information exchanged during the handshake.
 In QUIC version 1, transport parameters are authenticated ensuring the security of this mechanism.
 Negotiation between compatible versions will have the security of the weakest common version.